f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 Type in **password** for the requested password.

-Enter the folder: `script-crud-service` and change the branch:
+Enter the `script-crud-service` folder and change the branch:

 ```bash
 git checkout main
 ```

-## Add DELETE Handler to Application
+### 2. Add `delete` Handler

-Go to the
+Go to the following directory:

 ```bash
 ./src/routes